ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Version Scheme [1.i]

 It is not stated if the library supports any kind of version policy.
+But the version increases with a new release.
+The imported version of
+`libyaml` through the `libyaml_vendor` package is fixed to the 0.18 version.

 ### Version Stability [1.ii]